- What is it?

 If you wish to preserve your fertility, discuss other treatment options with your health care professional and consider seeking a second opinion.

-There have been no comparative studies of medical and surgical therapies to see which approach is better.
-Each has advantages and disadvantages.
-Often, your plan of care will be a combination of treatments.
+There has only been one comparative study of medical and surgical therapies to see which approach is better.
+This trial demonstrated improved outcomes with GnRH agonist and add-back therapy alone or after surgery in comparison to surgery alone.
+Each approach has advantages and disadvantages.
+Often, your plan of care will be a combination of treatments with medical therapy recommended either before or after surgery.

 Alternative treatments.
 Alternative treatments for relieving the painful symptoms of endometriosis include traditional Chinese medicine, nutritional approaches, exercise, yoga, homeopathy, acupuncture, allergy management and immune therapy.